r-spatial/link2GI/vignettes/link2GI1.md

 ### GRASS GIS

 `GRASS GIS` has the most challenging requirements.
 It needs a bunch of environment and path variables as **and** a correct setup of the geographical data parameters.
-The `linkGRASS7` function tries to find all installations let you (optionally) choose the one you want to use and generate the necessary variables.
+The `linkGRASS` function tries to find all installations let you (optionally) choose the one you want to use and generate the necessary variables.
 As a result you can use both the rgrass7 package  or the command line `API` of `GRASS`.

 ### SAGA GIS